-If you’d like to join the cast of cozy mystery authors, you must adhere to certain guidelines to stay within the confines of the genre.
-This article will act as a guide of sorts to help you figure out how to write a cozy mystery.
+If you’re wondering how cozy mysteries are written and just what are the guidelines to stay within the confines of the genre, read on.
+This article will act as a helpful guide of sorts to help you figure out how to write a cozy mystery.

 What Is A Cozy Mystery?

 A cozy mystery is a mystery story that does not revolve around gory or brutal scenes.
 It is a comfortable read as this creative writing genre incites thrill through characters figuring out and discovering answers for an unresolved crime.

 These mysteries are often set in a cozy scenic place where characters know each other extremely well.
 As the cozy murder mystery unfolds, the protagonist investigates to trace the murderer or villain.
 Cozy mystery authors reveal that the protagonist is not a professional detective, unlike what you see in many other murder mystery stories.

 Cozy mysteries often have a rural setting.
 Small, usually tight-knit communities are the specialty of this genre.
 Often, an entire cozy mystery series can be produced using just one small town, and mystery readers love to feel a closed community, as though they know nearly all of the citizens in the town – typically the kind they meet in their everyday life.